midlantica/LovelyBunchOfCoconuts/content/quotes/Thomas-Sowell/Too-much-of-what-is-called-education-Thomas-Sowell.md

 ---
-title: "Too much of what is called education"
+title: 'Too much of what is called education'
 ---

 ## "Too much of what is called 'education' is little more than an expensive isolation from reality"